-To monitor the status of your extranet account invitations, including who sent the invitation, requested it, and if it was accepted, revoked or expired, see Search the audit log in the Office 365 Protection Center.
+To monitor the status of your extranet account invitations, including changes to the domain allow or deny list; who sent a sharing invitation, requested it, and if it was accepted, revoked or expired, see Search the audit log in the Office 365 Protection Center.

 To create a report that shows who has been sent invitations to your Extranet site and who issued the invitation, set your report filters this way:

 To create a report showing all file access activities for a external partner, set your event filters as follows:

 Lifecycle management of business partner users

 When a contract with a business partner ends, it is important that you remove any access that the external business partner has to SharePoint Online.
 Here is the checklist of administrative actions you need to take:

 Remove permissions - Remove permissions from the partner users accounts that allowed access to the site(s).
 This can be done by either removing the security group of which they were a member, or by removing their user identity from the Site Settings > Site Permissions > Members page.

 Delete partner user accounts - Delete the partner users from Office 365 provided they no longer need access to any of the other tenant resources.
 See Delete a user in Office 365.

 Archive - Archive the site that you created for your partner in SharePoint Online.